divyanshimanral/Front_end_interview_prep/React/Int_question.md

 # ReactJs

 ReactJs is a popular JavaScript library for building user interfaces.
 It is maintained by Facebook, and is widely used for building web applications, mobile apps, and other user interfaces.
 React allows developers to create reusable components, which can help make large applications easier to manage and maintain.
 It is designed to be efficient, declarative, and flexible, and can be used to create complex, dynamic user interfaces.

 0. What is React?

+**efficent**: React is like a smart worker that doesn't waste time doing unnecessary tasks.
+It efficiently updates only the parts of a web page that need to change, rather than redrawing the entire page.
+This makes your web applications run faster and use less computer power.
+**declarative**:React lets you describe what you want your web page to look like, and it takes care of figuring out how to make it happen.
+It's like giving instructions and letting React handle the details.
+This makes your code easier to understand and maintain.
+**flexible**: React doesn't force you to do things in a specific way.
+It gives you the freedom to organize your code the way that makes the most sense for your project.
+You can use other libraries and tools alongside React, making it adaptable to various situations.

 - Reactjs is widely used javascript library for that was launched in 2011, maintined by facebook and is highly used for front-end development.
 - React uses component-based apporach which ensures to help you build components that possess high reusablity.
 - React is widely know for developing and desigining complex mobile user interfaces and web applications.

 1. How does React work?